bartkw12/Reinforcement-Learning-for-Rocket-Landing-Simulator/README.md

 | Deep Q-Network (DQN)| Config 1 (Baseline) | 194.74 | 67% | Most stable and successful.
 Effectively balances exploration and exploitation with a stable neural network approximation. |
 | REINFORCE | Config 3 (Long-term focus) | 119.32 | 7% | Struggles with high variance and slow convergence, but shows potential with careful tuning. |

+Conclusion: For the Lunar Lander problem, DQN proved to be the most effective algorithm, reliably learning a high-performance policy.
+Q-Learning was a strong, simpler contender, while the vanilla REINFORCE algorithm required more episodes and was less stable.

 <img src="Results/Q-learning_config1.JPG" width="400" />
 <img src="Results/DQN_config1.JPG" width="400" />